gtech-mulearn/Top-100-Coders/profile/adrinjosect@mulearn.md

 >
 >### Final Thoughts:
 >
->Working on Talent Hub with Team ______ has been a remarkable journey.
+>Working on Talent Hub with Team TalentHub has been a remarkable journey.
 My contribution to the full stack development not only challenged me but also allowed me to grow as a developer.
 I'm proud of what we've achieved and excited about the potential impact of our project.

 ---